alshedivat/al-folio/_pages/about.md

 social: true
 ---

-Hello and welcome!
-I am a recently graduated student from the Language Technologies Institute, Carnegie Mellon University.
-I am joining the [Allen Institute of Artificial Intelligence](https://allenai.org){:target="\_blank"}.
+Hello!
+I recently graduated from the Masters of Science in Language Technologies (MLT) program at the Language Technologies Institute, School of Computer Science, Carnegie Mellon University.
+I am joining the [Allen Institute of Artificial Intelligence](https://allenai.org){:target="\_blank"} this coming fall!
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+At CMU, I worked at [Neulab](https://cs.cmu.edu/~neulab) with Professor [Graham Neubig](http://phontron.com) and collaborated with some other amazing professors and students.
+My research interests include neural machine translation, multilingual models, deep structured prediction and graphical models.
+I am awesome, did you know that?
+I am totally awesome.
+I am so awesome that my mama says I'm awesome.
+So I must be awesome and you'd better believe that.

+Besides research, I like hiking, exploring (and getting lost) in new cities, music and learning languages.